Burkina Faso

 The largest ethnic group in Burkina Faso is the Mossi people, who settled the area in the 11th and 13th centuries.
-They established powerful kingdoms such as the Ouagadougou, Tenkodogo, and Yatenga.
+They established kingdoms such as Ouagadougou, Tenkodogo, and Yatenga.
 In 1896, it was colonized by the French as part of French West Africa; in 1958, Upper Volta became a self-governing colony within the French Community.
 In 1960, it gained full independence with Maurice Yaméogo as president.
-Throughout the decades post independence, the country was subject to instability, droughts, famines and corruption.
-Various coups have also taken place in the country, in 1966, 1980, 1982, 1983, 1987, and twice in 2022, in January and in September, as well as an attempt in 1989 and another in 2015.
+Since it gained its independence, the country has been subject to instability, droughts, famines, and corruption.
+There have also been various coups, in 1966, 1980, 1982, 1983, 1987, and twice in 2022 (January and September).
+There were also unsuccessful coup attempts in 1989, 2015, and 2023.